rafifdwi/analyst_data_supply_chain/README.md

 # analyst_data_supply_chain
-Data Analyst about Supply Chain Sales in a Company
+Data Analyst about Supply Chain Sales in a Company from Kaggle.com